EzDzzIt/vsaarch64/README.md

 -Thanks to the System Erasure Discord group of modding enthusiasts (gooey for testing, @skirlez & @Malkav0 for gml palette implementation, @skirlez, @AbbyV and @Fayti1703 for coding fixes). <br />

--Custom palettes that are/will be included from the System Erasure Discord: <br />
+-Custom palettes that are included from the System Erasure Discord: <br />
     "ZERORANGER (FAMILIORANGE)" by gooeyPhantasm  <br />
     "GB GREEN" by gooeyPhantasm  <br />
     "GB POCKET" by gooeyPhantasm  <br />